 - The main reason we suggest tackling the Dead Sea first, is that you may come out of Petra with “war wounds”.
 Any open cut, scrape or rash on your skin at the Dead Sea is not pleasant!

 - Note that the weekend in Jordan is Friday/Saturday.
-Resort towns can be much busier Thursday and Friday night.
+Resort towns can be much busier Thursday and Friday nights.

 - Petra by Night only occurs on a Monday, Wednesday & Thursday.

 - You can see our complete guide on the best times to visit all the different areas of Jordan here.

 Day 1 Jordan itinerary – Amman to the Dead Sea

-Most start their journey to Jordan in Amman (AMM), but with only 5 days, we’d suggest skipping straight to the Dead Sea coast and enjoying one of the luxurious Dead Sea resorts for the first night.
+Most start their journey to Jordan in Amman (AMM), but with only five days, we’d suggest skipping straight to the Dead Sea coast and enjoying one of the luxurious Dead Sea resorts for the first night.

-Not only is reaching the lowest point on earth one of those bucket-list activities, floating in the Dead Sea is one of those novelty experience that the whole family is sure to never forget – but make sure it’s for the right reasons!
+Not only is reaching the lowest point on earth one of those bucket-list activities but floating in the Dead Sea is one of those novelty experiences that the whole family is sure never to forget – but make sure it’s for the right reasons!

 - Check out this article to make sure you are prepared for what a Dead Sea experience with children might involve.